Khangdao1812/FEM-project-Finite-element-method-/README.md

 This F is the internal axial force in the element.

-But Finite-Element-Method doesn’t stop at “force in bars”.
-We need forces at nodes.

 ## Step 3: Distribute forces to nodes

 The element pulls equally and oppositely on its two nodes.